dfinity/portal/docs/developer-docs/integrations/sns/get-sns/preparation.md

    decentralization swap, for example how many ICP tokens should at least and at most be collected.
-   When voting on the proposal, the NNS neurons can check the sale parameters and whether the dapp’s control has been handed over to the SNS.
+   When voting on the proposal, the NNS neurons can check the swap parameters and whether the dapp’s control has been handed over to the SNS.
 The voters can also check all parameters that have been set up in step 1. and with which the canisters have be initialized in Step 2.
    The NNS proposal thus also serves as a safeguard where the wisdom of the crowd can detect potentially malicious SNSs before they trick users into investing in them.
-   If the NNS proposal is adopted, the sale is started.
+   If the NNS proposal is adopted, the swap is started.
 If the NNS proposal is rejected, the SNS launch is aborted and the dapp’s control is handed back to you, i.e., to the original developers of the dapp.

-5) **decentralization swap**: When the sale starts, the sale canister holds the number of SNS tokens that were specified.
-End users can participate in the decentralization swap by transferring ICP tokens to the sale canister.
+5) **decentralization swap**: When the swap starts, the swap canister holds the number of SNS tokens that were specified.
+End users can participate in the decentralization swap by transferring ICP tokens to the swap canister.

 6) **SNS genesis**: When the decentralization swap ends, it is first established whether it was successful, e.g., enough ICP have been collected.
-If the sale was successful, the exchange rate is determined and all SNS tokens are given to the sale participants in neurons.
+If the swap was successful, the exchange rate is determined and all SNS tokens are given to the swap participants in neurons.
 Once all neurons are created, the SNS should be under decentralized control and the pre-decentralization-sale mode is reverted.
    Thus, the governance canister is set to be fully functional.
-   If the sale is not successful, the decentralization attempt failed and everything is reverted to the state before the SNS launch attempt, including that the dapp’s control is handed back to you (i.e., the original developers of the dapp), and the collected ICP are refunded to the sale participants.
+   If the swap is not successful, the decentralization attempt failed and everything is reverted to the state before the SNS launch attempt, including that the dapp’s control is handed back to you (i.e., the original developers of the dapp), and the collected ICP are refunded to the swap participants.

 ## Setting the SNS parameters {#setting-parameters}
 As mentioned above, the first step in getting an SNS is to set the parameters that